SaaS Business Plan Template

 First, researching the SaaS industry educates you.
 It helps you understand the market in which you are operating.

-Secondly, market research can improve your strategy particularly if your research identifies market trends.
+Secondly, market research can improve your business strategy particularly if your research identifies market trends.

 The following questions should be answered in the industry analysis section of your SaaS business plan: